Hemlata1987/Mobile_sales_Dashboard/README.md

 # Mobile_sales_Dashboard

-Just completed a Mobile Sales Dashboard in Power BI! 📊📱
+ Mobile Sales Dashboard in Power BI! 📊📱

 I recently built an interactive sales dashboard focused on mobile devices, designed to provide clear and actionable insights.
 The dashboard includes: